Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 • Satisfies Physical Science GE

-• Satisfies a prep course for the following majors and minors: Anthropology B.S major, Computational Systems Biology major, Biology major, Ecology, Behavioral, Evolution major, Marine Biology major, Physiological Science major, Microbiology, Immunology, & Molecular Genetics (MIMG) major, Molecular, Cell, and Developmental Biology major, Neuroscience major, Psychobiology major, and Human Biology & Society BA/BS majors
+• Satisfies a prep course for the following majors and minors: Anthropology B.S major, Computational Systems Biology major, Biology major, Ecology, Behavioral, Evolution major, Marine Biology major, Physiological Science major, Microbiology, Immunology, & Molecular Genetics (MIMG) major, Molecular, Cell, and Developmental Biology major, Neuroscience major, Psychobiology major, Human Biology & Society BS majors, Atmospheric and Oceanic Sciences major, Climate Science major, Atmospheric and Oceanic Sciences/Math major, Biochemistry major, Environmental Science major, Geology major, Science Education minor, and Nursing major

 COM HLT 48: Nutrition and Food Studies: Principles and Practice (ONLINE-ASYNCHRONOUS)